-- 1. To enable DHCP, select DHCP.
+- To enable DHCP, select DHCP.
 To enter network options manually, clear DHCP.
-When using a hardwired connection on XR panels, users can program the specific DNS the panel should use even when DHCP is enabled. - 2.
+Note: When using a hardwired connection on XR panels, users can program the specific DNS the panel should use even when DHCP is enabled. - 2.
 In Local IP Address. enter the local IP of the panel with periods.
-The default is 192.168.0.250. - 3.
+Default is 192.168.0.250. - 3.
 In Gateway Address, enter the panel gateway address with periods.
-The default is 192.168.0.1. - 4.
+Default is 192.168.0.1. - 4.
 In Subnet Mask, enter the panel subnet mask with periods.
-The default is 255.255.255.0. - 5.
+Default is 255.255.255.0. - 5.
 In DNS Server, enter the address of the DNS (Domain Name System) used by the panel to resolve domain names into IP addresses.
-The default is 192.168.0.1. - 6.
+Default is 192.168.0.1. - 6.
 In Passphrase, enter the passphrase for encrypted network communication with the receiver.
 If you leave the Passphrase blank, the panel communicates with the receiver, but the data is not encrypted.
-The valid range is 8-16 alphanumeric characters.
-The default is blank.
-Do not lose the passphrase.
+Range is 8-16 alphanumeric characters.
+Default is blank. - Caution: Do not lose the passphrase.
 A lost or forgotten passphrase requires that the panel and every line card at the receiver be individually reprogrammed with a new passphrase. - 7.
-In 734N Listen Port, enter the port number that the 734N/734N-POE uses to send communication to the panel.
-Ensure this is the same port that is programmed in Panel IP Port within the 734N/734N-POE Communication programming menu.
-The 734N Listen Port cannot be the same as the panel network programming port. - 8.
-In 734N Passphrase, enter a passphrase to encrypt communication with the734N/734N-POE module.
-Ensure the passphrase matches the one in communication programming of the 734N.
-The valid range is 8-16 alphanumeric characters.
-The default is blank.
-A passphrase is required for operation. - 9.
-Enable XR/X1 Communication Communication: Select Yes to enable XR to XR communication.
-Select No to leave this option disabled. - 10.
-DDP Passphrase: This option only displays if XR/X1 Communication is set to Yes.
-Enter a passphrase to encrypt XR to XR communication.
-The valid range is 8-16 characters.
+In 734N Listen Port, enter the port number that the 734N/734N-POE will use to send communication to the panel.
+This must be the same port that is programmed in Panel IP Port within the 734N/734N-POE Communication programming menu. - Note: The 734N Listen Port cannot be the same as the panel network programming port. - 8.
+In 734N Passphrase, enter a passphrase to encrypt communication with the 734N/734N-POE module.
+This passphrase must match the one in communication programming of the 734N.
+Range is 8-16 alphanumeric characters.
+Default is blank.

+Note: A passphrase is required for operation.